ArcticCerfi/ArcticCerfi/schemas/PSD/AC_L2D_PSD_naming_conventions_v2.0.md

 ## OTHER NOTES

+IMPORTANT: Names in this System can turn out quite long.
+I always make sure they don't exceed L2Ds character cap.
+But if you glue 2 long-named layer together and your glue's ID turns out too long, your exports will fail and L2D will not give you a warning besides an error in the console.
+So be mindful of that!

 Mouths are drawn as a neutral straight line to minimize rigging artifacts.
-The actual mouth layers are hidden by default, with a visible ```Mouth_DUMMY``` layer that should be deleted or hidden before rigging.
+The actual mouth layers are hidden by default, with a visible Mouth_DUMMY layer that should be deleted or hidden before rigging.

 Arm toggles are fully drawn out (with additional upper arms), but often it's more convenient to reuse the base upper arm in rigging.